inertiajs/inertia/readme.md

 To target the top (main) frame, use `_top` as the frame ID.

 Navigation within frames does not create new history entries.
 To enable this, a more substantial rewrite of the Inertia router would be required.

+Frames are loaded when the component is mounted.
+That means, that only the initial frame placeholder content will be rendered during SSR.

 ### Try locally